VaibhavRaghuvanshi01/100-Days-of-Azure/Microsoft_Certified_Azure_Developer_Associate/README.md

      * Docker images can be created and deployed identically across virtually any environment in seconds.
 The Docker ecosystem is huge.
      *  DockerHub, which is the Docker-maintained public containerized application registry, publishes almost 200,000 applications in the public community repository.

+ * Microservices and Containers-
+ * The term “Microservices” refers to an application development strategy where each part of an application is actually deployed as a completely self-contained component (or microservice).
+The microservices that comprise an application can then be individually scaled and updated.